 After your print job has finished, wait for it cool completely before removing it from the printing plate.
-HIPS can still be workable when warm and it will bend if you try and remove your object too early.
+HIPS 3D printing material can still be workable when warm and it will bend if you try and remove your object too early.

 If you’re using HIPS as a soluble support material, you want to immerse your printed object completely in Limonene and wait at least 24 hours for the HIPS to completely dissolve.
 It can help move things along if you give the container the object is in a couple of gentle shakes now and again.

 When a print job that you’re running gets ruined because of inferior product, you’ve not only wasted your time, you’ve also wasted money.
 Low quality filament yields low quality results.